Zalsknndy19/Redmi3s-Phoenix-Unlocker/README.md

     *   Unplug the battery socket.
     *   Connect the two **Test Point** points using tweezers/wire.
     ![Redmi_3s_test_point](https://raw.githubusercontent.com/Zalsknndy19/Files-for-Redmi3s-Phoenix-Unlocker/refs/heads/master/images/Redmi_3s_test_point.jpg)
-    *   While holding the tweezers, plug in the USB cable (use a normal USB cable not one that has been modified as a DFC cable.
+    *   While holding the tweezers, plug in the USB cable (use a normal USB cable not one that has been modified as a DFC cable).

 ---